fardeenKhadri/DARSHAN/README.md

 **3. Set Up the Python Environment:**

-It's advisable to use a virtual environment to manage dependencies:
+It's advisable to use a virtual environment to manage dependencies:

 ```bash